 When testing for an allergy, tests are generally indicating an allergy to chicken eggs.
 You can purchase eggs from duck, quail, and ostrich too.
-There may be a few more I’m forgetting, but these are the items you’ll find in many stores.
+Those are the eggs you’ll most likely have available to you in stores.

 Other Names for Eggs

 On some labels you’ll see egg, whole egg, egg yolk, and egg white.
 These are usually referring to chicken eggs.
 Other names that can indicate egg include: